-SECTION 420.
+SECTION 421 [420].
 AVAILABILITY OF ORDERS; INDEX.

-(a) Except as otherwise provided in subsection (b), an agency shall index, by caption and subject, all final orders in disputed cases and make the index and all final orders available for public inspection and copying, at cost in its principal offices.
-[The agency must also furnish the agency.] - (b) Final orders exempt, privileged or otherwise made confidential or protected from disclosure by law, the disclosure of which would constitute an unwarranted invasion of privacy or release of trade secrets, are not public records and may not be indexed. - (A) A final order under this subsection may be excluded from disclosure only by order of the presiding officer.
-The justification for the exclusion must be explained in writing and attached to the order. - (B) Where, in the judgement of the presiding officer, it is possible to redact a final order exempt, privileged or otherwise made confidential or protected from disclosure by law so that it complies with the requirements of law, the redacted document may be indexed and published. - (c) An agency may not rely on a final order as precedent in future adjudications unless the order has been indexed and made available for public inspection.
+- (a) Except as otherwise provided in subsection (b), an agency shall index, by caption and subject, all final orders and final written decisions in contested disputed cases and make the index and all final orders and decisions available for public inspection and copying, at cost in its principal offices.
+[The agency must also furnish the index and all final orders and decisions in contested disputed cases online through the [publisher] via the [publisher's] Internet website without charge, or in writing upon request at a cost to be determined by the agency.] - (b) Final orders and decisions that are exempt, privileged or otherwise made confidential or protected from disclosure by law, [the disclosure of which would constitute an unwarranted invasion of privacy or release of trade secrets], are not public records and may not be indexed. - (A) A final order and decision under this subsection may be excluded from disclosure only by order of the presiding officer.
+The justification for the exclusion must be explained in writing and attached to the order.

+- (B) Where, in the judgement of the presiding officer, it is possible to redact a final order and decision that is exempt, privileged or otherwise made confidential or protected from disclosure by law so that it complies with the requirements of law, the redacted document may be indexed and published. - (c) An agency may not rely on a final order and a written final decision as precedent in future adjudications unless the order and decisions have has been designated as a precedent by the agency, and the order and decision have been published, indexed, and made available for public inspection.